 Arrest for murder Samuel R. Smith.
 He is about twenty-seven years of age, five feet seven inches high, medium build, 145 to 150 pounds weight, dark brown hair which he combs low on his forehead and is slightly sprinkled with gray; has a tumor on top of his head and very receding forehead; scar through right eyebrow; small brown mustache, sometimes dyed black and curled up at ends; small, piercing eyes; talks rapidly; medium pale face; wore when he left here, dark, bottle-green suit with silver stripes, dark overcoat, small, leaf scarf pin with diamond in center, and high silk hat made by Chicago hatter.
 Address all information to F. Ebersold, General Superintendent Police.

 While police were having little success locating Samuel Smith, investigating reporters were learning quite a bit about his past.
-In Cleveland they discovered that Smith was not legally married to Emma Taylor, as he already had a wife.
-In 1881 he married Ella Hall in Erie, Pennsylvania, and together they worked on some lake vessels—he as a steward and she as a pastry cook.
-In 1883 they moved to Cleveland where Smith told his wife he was constitutionally opposed to hard work and believed he would live by his wits thereafter.
-He went to work for a man named Krusi who sold ointment and the porcelain letters Smith was selling when he met Emma.
+In Cleveland, they discovered that Smith was not legally married to Emma Taylor, as he already had a wife.
+In 1881, he married Ella Hall in Erie, Pennsylvania, and together they worked on some lake vessels—he was a steward and she as a pastry cook.
+In 1883, they moved to Cleveland, where Smith told his wife he was constitutionally opposed to hard work and believed he would live by his wits thereafter.
+He went to work for a man named Krusi, who sold ointment and the porcelain letters Smith was selling when he met Emma.
 According to the real Mrs. Smith, Samuel brought Krusi to board at their house and before long had complete control of him.
 He stole between five and six hundred dollars from Krusi.

 But the murder had not been a sudden impulse; reporters determined that Smith had purchased a train ticket before the murder.
-After shooting Emma, Smith visited some men who owed him money, collected what he could, then by a roundabout route went to the train depot.
-Hours before the body was discovered Smith was in a sleeping car travelling though Canada.
+After shooting Emma, Smith visited some men who owed him money, collected what he could, and then, by a roundabout route, went to the train depot.
+Hours before the body was discovered, Smith was in a sleeping car traveling through Canada.
 His final destination was unknown.

 He closed the letter this way: